beehive-lab/TornadoVM/assembly/src/docs/10_INSTALL_WITH_GRAALVM.md

 GraalVM 20.2.0 builds are available to download at [https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.2.0](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.2.0).

-The examples below show how to download and extract GraalVM based on JDK 8 an 11 for Linux.
+The examples below show how to download and extract GraalVM based on JDK 8 and 11 for Linux.

 * Example for GraalVM based on JDK 8:
 ```bash